Sensitivity to sub-GeV dark matter from cosmic-ray scattering with very-high-energy gamma-ray observatories: Results and discussions

-Figure~\ref{fig:econstrel} shows the effect of the energy dependency for the inelastic $p\chi$ cross section on the sensitivity curve for H.E.S.S.-like observations.
-The solid line represents the energy-independent inelastic cross section between DM and CR protons, respectively.
-For the energy-dependent case, the dashed and dotted-dashed lines correspond to the $\propto E^{0.096}$ and $\propto E^{-0.45}$ cases, respectively.
-The energy dependence of the inelastic cross section induces a specific behaviour of the mass-dependency of the sensitivity, reaching a factor up to $\sim$ 50 for a DM mass of 100 MeV.
+Figure~\ref{fig:econstrel} shows the effect of the energy dependency for the inelastic $p\chi$ cross-section on the sensitivity curve for H.E.S.S.-like observations.
+The solid line represents the energy-independent inelastic cross-section between DM and CR protons, respectively.
+For the energy-dependent case, the dashed and dotted-dashed lines correspond to $\propto E^{0.096}$ and $\propto E^{-0.45}$ cases, respectively.
+The energy dependence of the inelastic cross-section induces a specific behavior of the mass-dependency of the sensitivity, reaching a factor up to $\sim$ 50 for a DM mass of 100 MeV.
 In the energy-independent case, the sensitivity scales approximately with $m_\chi$ in the high-mass limit.